WendyDong/BreastCancerCNN/work11/Readme.md

  Of course, this may also be caused by the data set we selected which is too small.
 We put the code here and everyone can check it out.

 ### txt
 The pictures we picked from BreakHis-400X dataset to train the network.
+And please remember to replace with your own data path.

 ### preprocess.py
 The script for image preprocessing.

+Note: In line 48-50, you need to replace the picture path with your own.

 ### crop_pictures.py
 The script for image crop.
 In the script, we crop the pictures in the way carried out in article "Breast Cancer Histopathology Image Classification through Assembling Multiple Compact CNNs".

+Note: In line 6, you need to replace the txt file path with your own.

 ### example
 Some example images processed by the above script。

 ### other folds
 The train script and prototxt file (random_32_32, random_64_64, sliding_32_32, sliding_64_64)

+Note:

+In line 14,17,33,36 of train_SE_duibi.prototxt, please remember to replace with your own data path.

+In line 16 of solver.prototxt, please remember to replace with your model path you want to save.

+In line 6 of trainnet_google_fine.sh, please remember to replace with your model path you want to save.

 ### Results